Sensors for the Industrial Market

 The industrial market is broadly categorized as applications involving automation, manufacturing, or process control.
 HITEC has been supporting the industrial market for a half-century with custom sensors and instrumentation services.
-Examples of HITEC intelligent engineered solutions for the industrial market include:

 One of the major contributors to the quality of a spot weld is clamping force.
 This clamping force is typically audited by a technician, making periodic measurements of the weld force using a hand-held instrument.
 However, since the robot’s motions and cycles are programmable, it is possible to specify a “check cycle” at regular intervals.
 As part of their programming, weld robots periodically move the weld tips into a tip dresser that grinds them into the optimum shape.
 Once this process is complete, the weld robot can be instructed to move to a check station, where it momentarily clamps down on a sensor that measures clamping force.
 The weld robot check station has memory on board that can hold thousands of measurements.